Rutherglen, Victoria: Wine

 The Rutherglen wine region is a wine-producing area around the town of Rutherglen and is particularly noted for its sweet fortified wine styles including Muscat, Topaque (formerly known as Tokay), and Port.

 The largest winery in the region is the All Saints Winery, located just a short drive north-west outside of Wahgunyah.
 Established in 1864, it features landscaped gardens, ponds, a restaurant and wine tasting facilities.
 The Rutherglen Wine Experience Visitor Information Centre, located in the town centre on Main Street, offers displays of the town's rich history, how wines are made, and comprehensive tourist information.

 Sport

 Unusually for a town of its size, Rutherglen has two Australian Rules football teams.
 The town in conjunction with nearby town Corowa has an Australian Rules football team (Corowa-Rutherglen) competing in the Ovens & Murray Football League.
 Another Australian rules football team, Rutherglen Football Club, play in the Tallangatta & District Football League.

 Golfers play at the course of the Rutherglen Golf Club on Murray Street.
-The current club professional is Paul Black.